sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 To deploy to [Cloudflare Pages](https://developers.cloudflare.com/pages/), use [`adapter-cloudflare`](https://github.com/sveltejs/kit/tree/master/packages/adapter-cloudflare).

-This adapter will be installed by default when you use [`adapter-auto`](adapter-auto), but adding it to your project is recommended if you plan on staying with cloudflare pages.
+This adapter will be installed by default when you use [`adapter-auto`](adapter-auto).
+If you plan on staying with Cloudflare Pages you can switch from [`adapter-auto`](adapter-auto) to using this adapter directly so that type declarations will be automatically applied and you can set Cloudflare-specific options.

 ## Comparisons